vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-port-forwarding-guide/tutorial-0.md

 docker ps
 ~~~

 If you started out with HDP you will see two containers running, the first is the NGINX proxy container followed by a list of open ports and where they are being forwarded.
-Because, in this case, HDP was used as a base we can see that it is also listed as a running container.
+Since HDP was used as a base we can see that it is listed as a running container.

 ![docker-ps](assets/docker-ps.jpg)